 The San Diego County Office of Education is in charge of education and schools in San Diego County, providing services to 42 school districts.
-These districts provide educational programmes for more than 750 public elementary, middle and high schools, while there are around 300 privately run schools in the city.
+These districts provide educational programmes for more than 750 public elementary, middle and high schools.
+There's also a wide selection of private schools in San Diego.
 Public schools are free to attend but private and international schools usually charge hefty fees.

 Public schools in San Diego